Tour de France

 If you are taking your bike and watching the Tour at the same time, however, be prepared for road closures well in advance.
 Plus, it goes without saying that to attempt some of the mountain sections at any time of the year, you will have to be a strong cyclist.

-See the Tour de France with LeShuttle
+Experience Le Tour with LeShuttle

 For cycling enthusiasts wishing to follow the race, the Tour de France is closer than you think, with the crossing on LeShuttle lasting just 35 minutes.